mv2devnul/taglib/README.md

     * Pure container atoms: have no data and are only used to contain other atoms.
 This is akin to a UNIX filesystem's directory notion.
     * Pure "data" atoms: has no nested atoms.
 Only has a payload.
     * A mixture of both.
-* __mp4-tag.lisp:__ The abstract interface for MP4 audio files.
-See mp3-tag.lisp for the abstract interface description.
 * __mpeg.lisp:__ Parses the audio information (ie the non-ID3 info) in an MP3 file.
 * __packages.lisp:__ Holds all the package definitions.
 * __taglib-tests.asd:__ Contains build instructions for taglib-tests.lisp.
 An ASDF file.